Search Apply Now

 Receive a one-on-one consultation about your study options.

-Our worldwide health rankings
+Our worldwide Public Health rankings

 Monash University holds high renown for academic research with prominent rankings in public health domestically and internationally.